libvips/lua-vips/README.md

 shrink by an integer factor during load, only applies to images loaded via libjpeg.

-You can embed options in filenames using the standar libvips syntax.
+You can embed options in filenames using the standard libvips syntax.
 For example, these are equivalent:

 ```lua